linux-kdevops/kdevops-history/README.md

 # kdevops

-kdevops is a sample framework which lets you easily get your Linux devops environment going for whatever use case you have.
-The first use case is to provide a devops environment for Linux kernel development testing, and hence the name.
-The goal behind this project is to let you easily deploy a collection of tasks which enable automating Linux kernel development and testing.

-kdevops relies on vagrant, terraform and ansible to get you going with whatever your virtualization / bare metal / cloud provisioning environment easily.
-It relies heavily on public ansible galaxy roles and terraform modules.
-This lets us share as much code as possible with the community and allows us to use this project as a demo framework which uses theses ansinle roles and terraform modules.
+kdevops provides a devops environment for Linux kernel development and testing.
+It makes heavy use of public ansible galaxy roles and optionally lets you use vagrant or terraform. kdevops is Linux distribution agnostic, and also supports OS X.

+This particular project is an example demo project which makes use of the kdevops ansible role to let you ramp up with a Linux kernel development and testing environment fast.
+You can use this as a template, or you can fork it for your own needs.

+## Motivation

+A tedious part about doing Linux kernel development or testing is ramping up a set of systems for it.
+For instance, settings up a test bed for testing Linux filesystems can often take weeks. kdevops was born with an initial goal to reduce this amount of time to a couple of minutes.
+It turns out that doing this correctly for baremetal, but also in a virtualization-neutral and cloud-neutral way, is useful for many other things than just Linux filesystems testing, and so kdevops was born to generalize bring up for Linux kernel development and testing as fast as possible.

+## One ansible role to rule them all

-Each ansible role and terraform module focuses on one specific small goal of the development focus of kdevops.
-Since the number of ansible roles has grown quite a lot, and we don't want to deal with the complexities of 'galaxy collections', we rely on *one* galaxy role to let you install all the rest of the kdevops dependencies.
-You can either fork this project to start your own use rely on the bare bones `kdevops_install` galaxy role to get going.
+Each ansible role and terraform module which kdevops uses focuses on one specific small goal of the development focus of kdevops.
+Since the number of ansible roles which kdevops makes use of has grown, and we don't want to deal with the complexities of 'galaxy collections', we rely on *one* galaxy role to let you install all the rest of the kdevops dependencies for you:

+  * `kdevops_install`

+This project synchronizes releases based on that role's own releases, and so there is parity in release numbers between both of these projects to reflect this.

+## Fork me

+You can either fork this project to start your own kdevops project, or you can rely on the bare bones `kdevops_install` ansible galaxy role to get going and use this project as an example of how to use that ansible role.

+## Parts to kdevops

-There are three parts to the long terms ideals for kdevops:
+There are four parts to the long terms ideals for kdevops:

+0. Installing ansible roles required
-1. Provisioning required virtual hosts / cloud environment
+1. Optional provisioning required for virtual hosts / cloud environment
 2. Provisioning your requirements
 3. Running whatever you want

 Ansible is first used to get all the required ansible roles.

-Vagrant or terraform can then be used to provision hosts.
+Vagrant or terraform can then optionally be used to provision hosts.
+You don't need to use vagrant or terraform if you are using baremetal hosts.

 Vagrant makes use of three ansible roles to let you use libvirt as a regular user, update your `~/.ssh/config`, update the systems with basic development preference files, things like your `.gitconfig` or bashrc hacks.
 This last part is handled by the `devconfig` ansible role.
 Since your `~/.ssh/config` is updated you can then run further ansible roles manually when using vagrant.

+You would use terraform if instead you want to provision hosts on the cloud, it updates your `~/.ssh/config` directly without ansible.
+Setting up hosts with terraform can take time, but what we care most about is *when* hosts are finally ready and accessible.
+Unfortunately some cloud providers can be buggy and can lie to you about them being ready and accessible.
+If we were to believe these buggy cloud providers the last provisioning step of running ansible to update your `~/.ssh/config` and the `devconfig` ansible role would time out.
-If using terraform for cloud environments, it updates your `~/.ssh/config` directly without ansible, however since access to hosts on cloud environments can vary in time running all ansible roles is expected to be done manually.
+Because of these buggy cloud providers the last step to run ansible to update your `~/.ssh/config` and run the `devconfig` ansible role is expected to be done manually.

-The `bootlinux` lets you get Linux, configure it, build it, install it and reboot into it.
+After provisioning you want to get Linux, configure it, build it, install it and reboot into it.
+This is handled by the `bootlinux` ansible role.
+This is a bare minimum example of "Running whatever you want", however there are more eleborate examples, which take this further.
+For instance:

+  * [fw-kdevops](https://github.com/mcgrof/fw-kdevops) - Linux kernel firmware loader testing, and demo for selftests
+  * [oscheck](https://github.com/mcgrof/oscheck) - Linux kernel filesystem testsing

+## What works

 What works?
+At this point all of our goals are completed and supported now.

   * Automated setup of libvirt to let you use libvirt as a regular user
   * Full vagrant provisioning, including updating your `~/.ssh/config`